 What is UPS capacitor failure?
 Before we delve into the details, let’s meet the capacitor, one of the most overlooked and misunderstood components of a UPS.

 A UPS capacitor smooths out fluctuations in voltage.
 It can range in size from a thimble to a coffee mug.
 Each UPS typically contains multiple capacitors that work together conditioning the power supplied to the UPS system, as well as the output power flowing through to your protected equipment.

 The tricky part with UPS capacitors is that if one fails, you might not notice the effects, at least right away.
 That’s because the other capacitors step up and take over the workload.
 So why should you worry if capacitors begin to fail?
 If it’s not broken, why fix it?

 That depends entirely on how you approach your job as a facility manager.
-If you don’t like putting out fires, and would rather prevent them from starting in the first place, then consider how a failed capacitor can affect your facility.
+If you don’t like putting out fires, and would rather prevent them from starting in the first place, then consider how a UPS capacitor failure can affect your facility.

 In the event of a leak, most capacitor designs will only allow the electrolyte to leak gently, preventing the corrosive material from affecting the other components.
 In real life however, not everything fails as designed.

 The big question, naturally, is how a capacitor failure would affect the UPS.
 This is dependent upon where the capacitor is located, the health of the capacitors, and whether they’re working in a series or parallel.

 The important takeaway is that in most cases the failed capacitor won’t initially take your UPS down, but it will immediately affect its performance.
 You may not even see it, either, as UPS capacitors operating in an “open” condition rather than a “short” may not show any signs of an electrolyte spillage.